Always give thanks to God the Father for everything in the name of our Lord Jesus Christ.

 Praise is not optional in a life that wins over worry and doubt.
-Praise is a demonstration of trust and the acceptance of a circumstance without insisting that God change it.
+Praise is essential in a journey of faith.
+It is a demonstration of trust and the acceptance of a circumstance without insisting that God change it.
 When we choose to praise God, we choose to trust Him.
 And when we choose to trust God, we will win over worry.

-Father, I am helpless.
+Father, I come to You today with a sense of helplessness.
 I am desperate for You, Lord.
-I need Your strength and power to sustain me.
-Everything seems to be falling apart.
-I want to be a woman of faith and stand strong when trouble bombards my life, but I can’t do it alone.
+I need Your strength and power to sustain me because everything seems to be falling apart.
+I want to be a woman of faith and stand strong when trouble bombards my life, but I cannot do it alone.
 I am afraid and seem to worry about everything.
 Today, I turn to You and celebrate the truth that You will turn to me and be my refuge.

 In Jesus’ Name,

 When did God take something bad in your life and bring good out of it?
 Describe that experience.
 Remember the truth that God is the same yesterday, today and forever and what He did in your past … He can do today and tomorrow.
 He is faithful – even when we are faithless.

 Read and memorize Psalm 59:16.
 Choose to sing a new song of praise – no matter what happens today.
 Record this verse on an index card and keep it with you.
 When fear and doubt come, meet them with this powerful promise from God.